justcli/private/README.md

     pass
 ```
 Every function or class method with _@private_ decorator become uncallable for any external code.

-It has been tested to work with Python shell, Python debugger and iPython.
+It works with Python shell, Python debugger and iPython.